Blood Pressure Analyzer

 Settings

-The Blood Pressure Analyzer assumes that the unit of the BP signal is mmHg.
+The BP assumes that the unit of the BP signal is mmHg.
 If this is not the case, fill in an appropriate gain value (multiplier) to transform the raw signal into mmHg.

 The auto-generated list below shows the settings available in the Blood Pressure Analyzer module: